Skip to content

 ..the education is unique–and that’s before we even talk about the cases!

 Speaking of which, this year’s cases ran the legal gamut.
 The 10am session (Capstone v.
-IES Contracting) actually involved SHSU, which believed construction of Sam Houston Village to be faulty.
-This was a complex case, one involving multiple subcontractors, merges, and much elapsed time.
+IES Contracting) actually involved SHSU, with the University believing that construction of Sam Houston Village was faulty.
+This was a complex case, one involving multiple subcontractors, mergers, and much elapsed time.

 10th_Court_10_Closer_Web